Marco Masini

 Marco Masini (born 18 September 1964) is an Italian singer-songwriter, musician and pianist.
-As of 2021, he has released 26 albums.
-His best-known songs include "Disperato" (1990) and "L'uomo volante" (2004).

 Early years

 Marco Masini was born in Florence, Tuscany on 18 September 1964.
 His mother, Anna Maria, sang and played piano.
 She previously worked as an elementary school teacher before leaving the workforce to raise her family.
 His father, Giancarlo, worked as a hair product representative.

-Masini received a toy piano for Christmas at age three and soon began attending music classes.
-During high school, he started a band, Errata Corrige, with his friends before dropping out of school at 16.
-This caused tension within his family, particularly between him and his father.
-For a time, he worked with his father as a representative.
-In 1980, the family opened a bar in Florence, but was forced to sell it a few years later when his mother was diagnosed with cancer.
-Masini left to serve in the army, returning on 22 August 1984, one day before the death of his mother.